terminaldweller/mutator/README.md

 ### Support
 Well, I don't have the Misra-C:2012 Document.
 If you or your organization/company are willing to donate a copy to mutator, hit me up.<br/>
-If the company/organization you represent wants to sponsor mutator, let me know.<br/>

 #### Testers are always welcome.
 If you are interested, let me know.
 Testing mutator is as important, if not more, than implementing it.<br/>

 ### Contact